Fiber-optic patch cord: Connector construction

 Connector design standards include FC, SC, ST, LC, MTRJ, MPO, MU, SMA, FDDI, E2000, DIN4, and D4.
-Cables are classified by the connectors on either end of the cable; some of the most common cable configurations include FC-FC, FC-SC, FC-LC, FC-ST, SC-SC, and SC-ST.
+Cables are classified by the connectors on either end of the cable; some of the most common cable configurations include FC–FC, FC–SC, FC–LC, FC–ST, SC–SC, and SC–ST.

 Inserted core cover

 The connector's inserted core cover conforms to APC, UPC, or PC configuration.
-An UPC inserted core cover is flat and is used in SARFT and early CATV.
+A UPC inserted core cover is flat and is used in SARFT and early CATV.
 An APC connector's inserted core cover is oblique (about 30°, ±5°).
 To reduce the back reflection of a connector, UPC polish is used.
-Industry standard is a minimum of −40 dB for PC back reflection measurement and −50 dB for UPC back reflection measurement.
+Industry standard is a maximum of −40 dB for PC back reflection measurement and −50 dB for UPC back reflection measurement.
 If even less back reflection is required, an APC might be necessary.
 An APC connector has an 8º angle cut into the ferrule.
 These connectors are identifiable by their green color.
-An APC polished connector has an Industry Standard Minimum of −60 dB measurement.
+An APC polished connector has a standard reflectivity maximum of −60 dB.
 APC fiber ends have low back reflection even when disconnected.

 Armored fiber patch cord

-Armored fiber optic patch cord uses a flexible stainless steel tube inside the outer jacket as the armor to protect the fiber glass inside.

-It retains all the features of standard patch cord, but is much stronger.
-It will not get damaged even if stepped by an adult and they are rodent-resistant.
+Armored fiber-optic patch cord uses a flexible protective tube, usually stainless steel, inside the outer jacket as the armor to protect the fiber glass inside.
+It will not get damaged even if stepped on, and they are rodent-resistant.

-Bend insensitive fiber optic patch cord
+Bend-insensitive fiber-optic patch cord

-Bend insensitive fiber patch cord is widely used in FTTH.
-The fiber is not sensitive to stress and bending.
-Singlemode bend insensitive fibers include G657A1, G657A2, G657B2, and G657B3.
+Bend-insensitive fiber patch cord is widely used in fiber to the home (FTTH).
+Single-mode bend-insensitive fibers include G657A1, G657A2, G657B2, and G657B3.

 Mode-conditioning patch cord

 A mode-conditioning patch cord is required where Gigabit 1000 Base-LX routers and switches are installed into existing multimode cable plants.
 The transceiver modules launch only single-mode 1300 nm signals but the existing network is built with multimode cables.

-A single-mode laser launch into the center of a multimode fiber can generate multiple signals that confuse the receiver at the other end of the fiber.
-These multiple signals, caused by Differential Mode Delay (DMD) effects, limit the system distance lengths for operating Gigabit Ethernet.
+With a single-mode laser aimed into the center of a multimode fiber, the signal arriving at the far end, having followed various paths in the fiber, is spread out in time, making fast transitions between light and dark impossible to discern, and the problem increases with fiber length.
+This spreading in time is called differential mode delay (DMD) and limits the fiber length for Gigabit Ethernet sigalling.
 A mode-conditioning patch cord eliminates these multiple signals by aligning the single-mode launch away from the center of a multimode fiber core.
-This offset launch creates a transmitted signal that is similar to a typical multimode light-emitting diode (LED) launches.
+This offset launch creates a transmitted signal that is similar to a typical multimode light-emitting diode (LED) launch.

-Applications

-Patch cables are used for connections to CATV (Cable Television), telecommunication networks, computer fiber networks and fiber test equipment.
-Applications include communication rooms, FTTH (Fiber to The Home), LAN (Local Area Network), FOS (fiber optic sensor), Fiber Optic Communication System, Optical fiber connected and transmitted equipment, Defense combat readiness, etc.